FactomProject/FactomDocs/factomDataStructureDetails.md

 - They are closer to P2SH style addresses, where the value is sent to the hash of a redeem condition, instead of sent to the redeem condition itself.
 To redeem value, a datastructure containing public keys, etc should be revealed.
 This is referred to as the **Redeem Condition Datastructure (RCD)**
 - Factoids use Ed25519 with Schnorr signatures.
 They have [many benefits](https://ripple.com/uncategorized/curves-with-a-twist/0) over the ECDSA signatures used in Bitcoin.
 - Txid does not cover the signature field.
 This will limit damaging malleability by attackers without the private key.
 - Scripts are not used.
 They may be added later, but are not implemented in the first version.
 Instead of scripts, there are a limited number of valid RCDs which are interpreted.
 This is similar to how Bitcoin only has a handful of standard transactions.
-Non-standard transactions are valid in blocks, but are not relayed on the P2P network.
+Non-standard transactions are not relayed on the Factom P2P network.
 In Factom, non-standard transactions are undefined.
+Adding new transaction types will cause a hard fork of the Factom network.

-The transaction ID (txid) is a hash of the data from the header through the inputs.
+The transaction ID (txid) is a SHA256 hash of the data from the header through the inputs.
 The RCD reveal and signatures are not part of the txid.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------------- |